kaliuser13416/YTM_Downloader/README.md

 A Python script that imports export data from YouTube Music and downloads the songs.
 This script is specifically made for the CSV files from a 'Google TakeOut'.
 All of the songs that couldn't downloaded are logged.
 After all the songs are downloaded, they are moved to a sub-directory called 'music'.

 ## Setup
-Download Main.py, install the requirements with pip3, move the CSV files to the same directory, then run Main.py.
+Download Main.py, install the requirements with pip3, move the CSV files from the Google Takeout to the same directory, then run Main.py.

 ## Requirements
 Pyhton 3.10+
+- os
 - pandas
 - pytubefix
-- pytube

 ## Google Takeout
 - Step 1, Visit https://myaccount.google.com/dashboard